BaichengDanny/BaichengDanny.github.io/index.md

 ## News and Updates

 - **April 2024:** My first paper "***Federated Learning-Based EfficientNet in Brain Tumor Classification***" is going to be published.
 In the last few months, I constantly worked on **Federated Learning** and its application in the **Computer Vision** field.
-Although this paper is just like an experiment report, I  really spent a lot of time and effort on it.
+Although this paper is just like an experiment report, I  really spent a lot of time and effort on it from zero.
 Importantly, I found the best way for me to study: to learn through trying forward an aim.

 - **March 2024:** I finished a great group project with my teammates (Boxuan Wen, Yeke Zhang and Zixiang Hao).
 Our project focuses on the ***Implementation of Image Classification Training Based on FedAvg Algorithm***.
 I had a great time with them!
 You can find our slides and report in the **Publication** section.